JoonJang95/React-Routing-Presentation/README.md

             </div>
           );

-* \*\*Note: Without integrating the browser's history API, you're not utilizing one of React's key feature of auto re-rendering based on state change.
+* \*\*Note: Without integrating in the browser's history API, you're not utilizing one of React's key feature of auto re-rendering based on state change.
 Also, this makes unnecessary amounts of get requests to the server to retrieve your app again each time you go to a new page (different URL).

 3. History API